Lehman Brothers: Under the Lehman family (1850–1969)

-By 1858, the center of cotton trading had shifted from the South to New York City, where factors and commission houses were based.
+By 1858, the center of cotton trading had shifted from the South to New York City, where cotton factors and commission houses were based.
 Lehman opened its first branch office at 119 Liberty Street, and 32-year-old Emanuel relocated there to run the office.
 In 1862, facing difficulties as a result of the Civil War, the firm teamed up with a cotton merchant named John Durr to form Lehman, Durr & Co.
 Following the war the company helped finance Alabama's reconstruction.
 The firm's headquarters was eventually moved to New York City, where it helped found the New York Cotton Exchange in 1870, commodifying the crop; Emanuel sat on the board of governors until 1884.
 The firm also dealt in the emerging market for railroad bonds and entered the financial-advisory business.

 Lehman became a member of the Coffee Exchange as early as 1883 and finally the New York Stock Exchange in 1887.
 In 1899, it underwrote its first public offering, the preferred and common stock of the International Steam Pump Company.

 Despite the offering of International Steam, the firm's real shift from being a commodities house to a house of issue did not begin until 1906.
 In that year, under Emanuel's son Philip Lehman, the firm partnered with Goldman, Sachs & Co., to bring the General Cigar Co. to market, followed closely by Sears, Roebuck and Company.
 Among these were F.W.
 Woolworth Company, May Department Stores Company, Gimbel Brothers, Inc., R.H.
 Macy & Company, The Studebaker Corporation, the B.F.
 Goodrich Co., and Endicott Johnson Corporation.

 Following Philip Lehman's retirement in 1925, his son Robert "Bobbie" Lehman took over as head of the firm.
 During Bobbie's tenure, the company weathered the capital crisis of the Great Depression by focusing on venture capital while the equities market recovered.